What to Measure and How to Track the Most Important Sales Metrics

 For both Outbound and Inbound, Opportunity is the lead that is already at the end of the process.

-In these two processes, I consider all leads that are in the forecast as an opportunity.
+In these two processes, I consider all leads in the forecast as opportunities.

 MQL Conversion Rate → New Customers